LuanRT/YouTube.js/docs/updating-the-parser.md

 Our parser, on the other hand, was written so that it behaves similarly to an official client, parsing and mapping renderers (a.k.a YTNodes) dynamically without hard-coding their path in the response.
 This way, whenever a new renderer pops up (e.g; YouTube adds a new feature / minor UI changes) the library will print a warning similar to this:

 ```
-InnertubeError: SomeRenderer not found!
+SomeRenderer not found!
 This is a bug, want to help us fix it?
 Follow the instructions at https://github.com/LuanRT/YouTube.js/blob/main/docs/updating-the-parser.md or report it at https://github.com/LuanRT/YouTube.js/issues!
-    at Parser.printError (...)
+Introspected and JIT generated this class in the meantime:
-    at Parser.parseItem (...)
+class SomeRenderer extends YTNode {
-    at Parser.parseArray (...) {
+  static type = 'SomeRenderer';

-  info: {
+  // ...

-    // renderer data, can be used as a reference to implement the renderer parser
+  constructor(data: RawNode) {
-  },
+    super();
-  date: 2022-05-22T22:16:06.831Z,
+    // ...
-  version: '2.2.3'
+  }
 }
 ```